What is portfolio submission all about?

 What is CIAS looking for?

-The 10-20 digital files of your best artwork that you choose to submit should demonstrate an understanding of pictorial composition, a sense for the use of materials, and an ample amount of time and attention to detail.
-You can include images of a variety of two-dimensional and/or three-dimensional work in grayscale and/or color.
+The 10-20 pieces of your best artwork that you choose to submit should demonstrate an understanding of pictorial composition, creativity/originality of ideas, drawing and design ability, a sense for the use of materials, attention to detail, and craftsmanship.
+The work can be from a variety of media and subject matter.
 We’re looking for good traditional drawing skills as well as artwork relevant to your artistic interests.
-Portfolios will be evaluated on the basis of drawing and design ability, originality of ideas, and craftsmanship.

-Include a minimum of five drawings made by direct observation (not copied from photographs, comics, or “fantasy”).
-Drawings should demonstrate a full range of tonal values, your best pencil or charcoal technique, and an appealing use of line.
+Include a minimum of three to six drawings made by direct observation (not copied from photographs, comics, or “fantasy”).
+Drawings should demonstrate a full range of tonal values and a variety of line quality.